SpicyHamBoi/SpicyHamBoi/README.md

 Discord - SpicyHamBoi#8998 <br />
 Website - (coming soon)<br />
 Minecraft username - SpicyHamBoy <br />
-Github - you are on github check more carefully Bitcoin address - 18P7JgXVW8Hvp9YuTuDDTEBCN46WJ5pC7X (not necessary to send any but would be apriciated :))
+Github - you are on github check more carefully<br />
+Bitcoin address - 18P7JgXVW8Hvp9YuTuDDTEBCN46WJ5pC7X (not necessary to send any but would be apriciated :))

 <p>